-The City of Holland has an approved Storm Water Ordinance (PDF).
-This ordinance requires a City Stormwater Permit for new developments.
+The City of Holland has an approved Stormwater Ordinance .
+This ordinance references our Stormwater Standards and requires a City Stormwater Permit for developments.

 Documents to Submit

-Stormwater permit applicants will submit the following for review prior to receiving a stormwater permit:
+Stormwater permit applicants shall submit the following for review prior to receiving a stormwater permit:

 - Set of Construction Plans (not conceptual plans)

 - Stormwater Calculations (may use a spreadsheet (XLS) and corresponding instructions (PDF))

 The following documents shall also be submitted as part of the permit process as applicable:

 - Certification of Construction Certification of Construction